xenomachina/kotlin-argparser/README.md

         help = "mode of operation")
 ```

-Here the `mode` property will be set to the corresponding `com.xenomachina.argparser.ArgParser.Mode` value depending
+Here the `mode` property will be set to the corresponding `ArgParser.Mode` value depending
 on which of `--fast`, `--small`, and `--quiet` appears (last) in the arguments.

 `mapping` is one of the few cases where it is not possible to infer the option